MARFT: Multi-Agent Reinforcement Fine-Tuning: Multi-Agent Reinforcement Fine-Tuning

 \subsubsection{Base Algorithm}

-The detailed algorithm implementation of MARFT-A is illustrated as algorithm \ref{alg:marft}, and the details are demonstrated in the Appendix \ref{sec:appendix1} with highlighted comments as explanations.
-For the design of the value function $V_\phi$, we base it with a frozen transformer module, which proceeds the sequence information and outputs the final hidden state vector of the sequence, and add an extra trainable multilayer perceptron (MLP) with parameters $\phi$ to map the hidden vector to a specific value.
+\reviewchange{The detailed algorithm implementation of MARFT is illustrated in Algorithm~\ref{alg:marft}.} For the design of the value function $V_\phi$, we base it on a frozen transformer module, which processes the sequence information and outputs the final hidden state vector of the sequence, and add an extra trainable multilayer perceptron (MLP) with parameters $\phi$ to map the hidden vector to a specific value.
 A common instantiation of the transformer module can be the base model of an agent.
 For the design of the agents, we usually resort to LoRA fine-tuning to avoid overwhelming pressure on computing resources.
 If the agents share the same base model, we can assign separate but same-structured LoRA adapters to them, but if the agents have different base models, even different modalities, we then have to give them distinguished LoRA adapters.

 For the implementation of action normalization, we can directly count the token length or word length as $Z$ and divide the sum of the log probabilities of generated tokens by $Z$.

 To implement agent-by-agent update, this sequential update mechanism involves updating only one policy per training epoch and cycling through the policies alternatively.